EUMETNET/meteogate-documentation/docs/references.md

   - [Cyber Security Policy](): Outlines EUMETNET’s approach to protecting MeteoGate, its technology assets, and data.
   - [Participation Management Policy](): Management approach for each category of MeteoGate stakeholders (Data Publishers, Data Consumers, Community Capability Operators).
   - [Incident and Problem Management Policy](): Approach for managing incidents and problems across MeteoGate by the Solution Manager and Community Capability Operators.
-  - [MeteoGate Manual]() (this document): Comprehensive guidance on how to access, share, and operate with MeteoGate, including implementation of policies.
+  - [MeteoGate Documentation](https://github.com/EUMETNET/meteogate-documentation) (this document): Comprehensive guidance on how to access, share, and operate with MeteoGate, including implementation of policies.
   - [Quality of Service](): Defines the quality criteria for the MeteoGate service, Community Components, and relevant Local Components.
   - [EUMETNET FEMDI Programme Decision](): The official agreement for MeteoGate operation and maintenance, covering governance, reporting, budgeting, legal matters, and termination.

 ---